dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 ```

 The S-2 task-stealing regime is more efficient than the S-1 validation loop, because it decreases `nextValidation` immediately upon validation failure, allowing higher index re-validations to commence.

-For example, in the scenario above, first the validation of 4 fails, then 6 gets (re-)validated, potentially saving 6 from re-executing twice.
+Using our running example block B, Phase 2 can make progress with 2 CPUs causing transactions to re-execute only once:

+> validation of TX2-TX3; all succeed
+> validation of TX4-TX5; both fail and re-execute, `nextValidaton` set to 5
+> validation of TX5-TX6; 5 succeeds, 6 fails and re-executes, `nextValidaton` set to 7
+> validation of TX7-TX8; both fail and re-execute, `nextValidaton` set to 8
+> validation of TX8-TX9; 8 succeeds, 9 fails and re-executes, `nextValidaton` set to 9
+> validation of TX9-TX10; both succeed

 Importantly, **VALIDAFTER(j, k)** is preserved because upon (re-)execution of a TXj it decreases `nextValidation` to j.
 This guarantees that every k > j will be validated after the j execution.